hackjunction/website-template/README.md

+# Important!
+This project is undergoing some changes and documentation is currently outdated.
+Proceed with caution.

 # React + Strapi website template

 This is a website template for building a beautiful website that is 100% editable by non-technical users via a visual admin panel :)